Constructing Decision Trees from Data Streams: Introduction

 \section{Introduction}

-\paragraph{Problem description and main results.} Decision trees are one of the most popular machine learning models.
+Decision trees are one of the most popular machine learning models.
 They serve as the base model for many ensemble methods such as gradient boosting machines \cite{MasonBBF99, Friedman2002}, random forest \cite{Ho95}, AdaBoost \cite{FreundS97}, XGBoost \cite{ChenG16}, LightGBM \cite{KeMFWCMYL17}, and CatBoost \cite{ProkhorenkovaGV18}.
 These methods are extremely powerful; they yield state-of-the-art results in many machine learning tasks, especially for tabular data \cite{GrinsztajnOV22, Shwartz-ZivA22}.

 In the CART \cite{BreimanFOS84} and ID3 \cite{Quinlan93} algorithms, a decision tree is often built in a top-down manner.
 The tree is grown recursively by splitting the data into two parts at each node depending on different criteria such as Gini impurity, misclassification rate, or entropy for classification and mean squared error for regression.